 Are there any foods that help boost my immune system and stay healthy during allergy season?

 Foods that can particularly boost your immune system include vegetables — especially broccoli, kale, and Brussels sprouts — along with mushrooms and fruits, with berries being standouts.

 How does my autoimmune condition interact with allergens or allergy season?

 Allergies and autoimmune conditions both stem from the immune system.
 There are many distinct autoimmune conditions with different causes and processes in the body, and individuals’ allergic reactivity is also unique.
 If you are living with an autoimmune condition and have questions about how allergies may interact, it’s best to come in for an individual consultation.

 Read and listen as PacMed providers answer these and other allergy questions in the news:

-Our allergy specialist, who is certified by the American Board of Allergy and Immunology, will do a thorough evaluation and talk with you about treatment clearly and kindly.
-While our allergist is a highly trained expert, he also understands what it means to suffer from allergies and other immunological conditions.
+Our allergy specialists, who are certified by the American Board of Allergy and Immunology, will do a thorough evaluation and talk with you about treatment clearly and kindly.
+While our allergists are highly trained experts, they also understand what it means to suffer from allergies and other immunological conditions.